 Suddenly, the pesticides Dr. Oz was so concerned about a couple of months ago, the ones he warned viewers were "one of the greatest threats to your kids' health," no longer matter.
 What's more, if you're spending extra money to avoid them, you're a food snob -- instead of a responsible, health-conscious parent.

-Stanford University study, released in September.
+Dr. Oz's flip-flop is just the latest in a series of highly-publicized mass media attacks on organic food and farming.
+It follows on the heels of a much-ballyhooed, controversial Stanford University study, released in September.
 The Stanford study concluded that fruits and vegetables labeled organic were, on average, no more nutritious than their conventional -- and far less expensive -- counterparts.

-October 19 television showfor ignoring the obvious: Conventional food is loaded with toxic pesticides, which makes it not only less healthful, but downright dangerous.
+Ironically, it was this same study that Dr. Oz bashed on his October 19 television showfor ignoring the obvious: Conventional food is loaded with toxic pesticides, which makes it not only less healthful, but downright dangerous.
 Especially for children.

 At a time when the health of Americans is rapidly deteriorating -- skyrocketing obesity, childhood diabetes, ever-increasing cases of asthma, allergies, autism, and cancer -- there appears to be a concerted and insidious effort to smear organics, to convince consumers that there's no connection between their poor health and the low-grade chemical food on their plates.
 Food routinely grown in nutrient-deficient soil, sprayed with toxic pesticides, pumped full of antibiotics and hormones, and genetically modified in Monsanto's laboratories.